-- 1. Analyze the quality aspects of design for manufacture and select the optimal materials & processes for manufacturing. - 2.
-Explain the concept of DFM for machining and injection moulding. - 3.
-Describe the concept of DFM for casting and sheet metal working. - 4.
-Apply the Boothroyd method of DFMA for product design and manual assembly as well as automatic assembly.
+- 1. To understand the quality aspects of design for manufacture and select best materials and processes to manufacture. - 2.
+Apply the concept of DFM for machining and injection molding. - 3.
+Apply the concept of DFM for casting and sheet metal working. - 4.
+Apply Boothroyd method of DFMA for product design and manual assembly as well as automatic assembly.